 Given that Jess is a hard-charging magazine editor, what happened next should have not surprised me: It hadn’t even been a week after my reverie on the couch when Jess informed me that Scott Johnston was willing to train us.

-Of course, Jessica, being the reporter that she is, had e-mailed Uphill Athlete and simply said that we’d been invited to do this trip and did the Training for the New Alpinism authors think it was humanly possible to do, and, if so, how should we train?
+Of course, Jessica, being the reporter that she is, had emailed Uphill Athlete and simply said that we’d been invited to do this trip and did the Training for the New Alpinism authors think it was humanly possible to do, and, if so, how should we train?
 As those of you who read this website regularly know, Scott and his business partner, Steve House, work with the best alpine athletes of all time and some of the fittest human beings alive.
 And we were asking them whether they had any tips for a team that includes the guy (me) whose proudest moment was carrying a case of Cold Smoke beer up 7,000 feet for a camping trip in Montana?

 To our great fortune, however, Scott, who responded to Jess’s email, thought we could pull off the trip.
 But we would need to fully commit to training to do so, and right away.
 Both of us had competed in long-distance endurance events and assumed we were relatively fit human beings, especially given Jess’s previous Kili climb.
 However, Scott began his coaching with a real zinger: “I’m going to assume you’re both aerobically deficient,” he said.
-“Jessica’s high intensity training classes haven’t been working her aerobic range and Patrick’s erratic workouts aren’t doing much either.”
+“Jessica’s high-intensity training classes haven’t been working her aerobic range and Patrick’s erratic workouts aren’t doing much either.”
 Ouch.
 But at least we knew where we were beginning: Ground zero.

 Scott set us up with Uphill Athlete coach Maya Seckinger to oversee our training.

-Our overall goal would be to increase our capacity for work because that’s what we would be doing: A lot of physical work.
+Our overall goal would be to increase our capacity for work because that’s what we would be doing: a lot of physical work.
 “You’re young and strong, so you could go out and do one event—youthful vigor allowed you to handle something like Kili,” Maya explained.
 “But what you are about to sign up for is a marathon effort.
 Fatigue makes cowards of us all.”
-He told us if we didn’t get our work capacity up, each time we’d come down from a climb, we’d be much more tired until we totally burned out.
+She told us if we didn’t get our work capacity up, each time we’d come down from a climb, we’d be much more tired until we totally burned out.

 Uphill Athlete is filled with great summaries of the methods used to achieve fitness, so there’s no need to rehash our training program in great detail here.
-In short, however, as residents of Manhattan, we spent an inordinate amount of time climbing stairwells, slowly running by the East River or in Central Park, taking Metro North trains up the Hudson River to climb Mt.
-Beacon and Breakneck Ridge, and learning the ins and outs of wearing a weight vest in public in one of the most security-conscious cities in the world.
+In short, however, as residents of Manhattan, we spent an inordinate amount of time climbing stairwells, slowly running by the East River or in Central Park, taking Metro North trains up the Hudson River to climb Mount Beacon and Breakneck Ridge, and learning the ins and outs of wearing a weight vest in public in one of the most security-conscious cities in the world.
 And then we left for an intense ramble across the Democratic Republic of Congo, Rwanda, Uganda, Kenya, and Tanzania.